exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - It is a valid anchoring transaction for the current Exonum blockchain;
 - It may have any amount of confirmations, in particular, 0;
-- Its change output should not be spent.
+- Its change output should be unspent.
 That means that the specified validator believes there was no following anchoring transactions after this one;
 - Among all Bitcoin transactions satisfying the previous properties,